Culver-Academies/engineering1/mech/optimization.md

 ## Step 2 - Determine the Rotating Speed of your TurboPi Robot

-## Step 3 - Calculating the Time to Navigate through a given Path
+## Step 3 - Calculating the Time to Navigate through a Given Path

 ## Step 4 - Repeat the Process Multiple Times to Determine the Quickest Path